microsoft/MLOpsPython/docs/getting_started.md

 1. **Model Code Continuous Integration:** triggered on code changes to master branch on GitHub.
 Runs linting, unit tests, code coverage and publishes a training pipeline.
 1. **Train Model**: invokes the Azure ML service to trigger the published training pipeline to train, evaluate, and register a model.
-2. **Release Deployment:** deploys a model to either [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service), or [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service) environments.
+1. **Release Deployment:** deploys a model to either [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service), or [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service) environments.
 For simplicity, we're going to initially focus on ACI.
 See [Further Exploration](#further-exploration) for other deployment types.
+   1. **Note:** Edit the pipeline definition to remove unused stages.
+For example, if you're deploying to ACI and AKS only, delete the unused `Deploy_Webapp` stage.

 ### Set up the Pipeline